Bill Hopkins (composer)

-Bill Hopkins (5 June 1943 – 10 March 1981) was a British composer.
+George William Hopkins (5 June 1943 – 10 March 1981), known as Bill Hopkins, was a British composer.
 He also published music criticism, mostly under the name G. W. Hopkins.

 Biography

 Hopkins was born in Prestbury, Cheshire, and educated at Hillcrest Grammar School and Rossall School, Lancashire; his mother's disability meant she was unable to look after him, and he was raised by aunts.
 Studies with Luigi Nono at Dartington Summer School consolidated his interest in serialism; subsequently he studied at Oxford University with Edmund Rubbra and Egon Wellesz.

-In 1964 he went to Paris, ostensibly to study with Olivier Messiaen but with the prime objective of meeting and studying with Jean Barraqué.
+In 1964 he went to Paris in order to study with Olivier Messiaen, and with an ambition to meet Jean Barraqué.
 Returning to England, he supported himself as a music critic in London and then, after moving first to Tintagel, Cornwall and subsequently to Peel, Isle of Man, by translation and writing music criticism.
 He married Clare Gilbert in 1972.
 Subsequently, he taught at Birmingham University and University of Newcastle upon Tyne before succumbing to a heart attack, in Chopwell, near Newcastle, at the age of 37.

 His few pupils included the British composers Paul Keenan and Patrick Ozzard-Low.

-He was upset at an under-rehearsed first performance of En attendant in 1977 and this possibly discouraged him from composition in his later years.
-He was working on an opera project, tentatively called Nes and later Play on Music, when he died in 1981 at the age of 37, but little if any of this was completed.

 Career

 Hopkins' music is published by Universal Edition, Schott, and Ricordi.
-It has been performed by Irvine Arditti, David Atherton, Alexander Balanescu, Richard Bernas, Nicolas Hodges, Geoffrey Douglas Madge, Jane Manning, Holly Mathieson, Donatienne Michel-Dansac, Christopher Rowland, Sarah Maria Sun, Ilan Volkov and Alison Wells, as well as Ensemble Recherche, London Sinfonietta, BBC Symphony Orchestra, Music Projects/London, Christchurch Symphony Orchestra and the WDR Symphony Orchestra.
+It has been performed by Irvine Arditti, David Atherton, Alexander Balanescu, Richard Bernas, Nicolas Hodges, Geoffrey Douglas Madge, Jane Manning, Holly Mathieson, Donatienne Michel-Dansac, Christopher Rowland, Sarah Maria Sun, Ilan Volkov and Alison Wells, as well as ensemble recherche, London Sinfonietta, BBC Symphony Orchestra, Music Projects/London, Christchurch Symphony Orchestra and the WDR Symphony Orchestra.